-Step Two commitment in the Agreement comes with its affirmation of its existing obligations to comply with laws and regulations in its environmental policies.

-"[U]nder D.C. law, parties who make representations to second parties can be liable to third parties who act on these representations if such reliance is reasonably expected."
+The language cited above expresses FAA's commitment that it made when it published in its policy statements that, in taking an action, it will comply with applicable environmental laws, regulations and other requirements.
+See, for example, FAA Order 1050.1F ¶¶ 1-1, 1-8.
+A106-107.
+Thus, FAA's Step Two commitment in the Agreement comes with its affirmation of its existing obligations to comply with laws and regulations in its environmental policies. "[U]nder D.C. law, parties who make representations to second parties can be liable to third parties who act on these representations if such reliance is reasonably expected."
 Armstrong v.
 Accrediting Council for Continuing Educ. & Training, 961 F. Supp.
 305, 309 (D.D.C.
 1997).
-The FAA has made the Step Two commitment publicly available as part of the Court's records in the Phoenix and on its website where it reaffirmed its obligations to comply with environmental laws in carrying out Step Two.
+The FAA has made the Step Two commitment publicly available as part of the Court's records in the Phoenix.
+And on its website FAA reaffirmed its obligations to comply with environmental laws in carrying out Step Two.
 Thus, Scottsdale is justified in relying on it.

 Third, the Administrative Procedure Act ("APA") permits suit to be brought by any person "adversely affected or aggrieved by agency action."
-Nat'l Mining Ass'n v.
+Nat'l Mining Ass 'n v.
 United States Army Corps of Eng'rs, 145 F.3d 1399, 1409 (D.C.
 Cir.

 1998).
 Nat'l Mining Ass'n is instructive.
 In Nat'l Mining Ass'n this Court held that where a petitioner prevails against an agency action that consists of a rule of broad applicability, such agency action would be invalidated rather than the Court simply prohibiting the application of the agency only as to a particular individual.
 Id.
-Applying the reasoning in Nat'l Mining Ass'n to the Court's vacatur of FAA's September 2014 Order implementing the new RNAV flight procedures results in the vacatur the east flow departure routes as well as the west flow departure routes.
+Applying the reasoning in Nat'l Mining Ass'n to the Court's vacatur of FAA's September 2014 Order implementing the new RNAV flight procedures results in the vacatur of the east flow departure routes as well as the west flow departure routes.
 Id.

-In reliance of FAA's representations made in the public c. records, Scottsdale's exercise of forbearance regarding its injuries.
+c.
+In reliance of FAA's representations made in the public records, Scottsdale's exercised forbearance regarding its injuries.

-In the Agreement filed with the Court, FAA told the public it planned to prioritize its compliance with the Court's Judgement in a two-step process, starting with the Step One modifying the west flow departures from the Phoenix Airport and then it would proceed to Step Two to modify all other flight procedures, including the east flow departures to return the flight tracks to those that existed before 2014.
-Scottsdale.Br., p.42; AR49:1.
-Scottsdale exercised forbearance from seeking redress for its injuries while FAA completed Step One and start the implementation of the Step Two.
+In the Agreement filed with the Court, FAA told the public it planned to prioritize its compliance with the Court's Judgement in a two-step process, starting with the Step One modifying the west flow departures from the Airport and then it would proceed to Step Two to modify all other flight procedures, including the east flow departures to return the flight tracks to those that existed before 2014.
+Scottsdale.Br., p.42; A1301.
+Scottsdale exercised forbearance from seeking redress for its injuries while FAA completed Step One and start the implementation of the

+Step Two.
 Id.
-When FAA sent a letter to Scottsdale's mayor on April 10, 2019, informing Scottsdale Step Two meetings will start on April 23, 2019, and that "eastern departures" will be addressed as one issue, Scottsdale, once again exercised forbearance to participate in Step Two.
-AR74.
+When FAA sent a letter to Scottsdale's mayor on April 10, 2019, informing Scottsdale that Step Two meetings will start on April 23, 2019, and that "eastern departures" will be addressed as one issue, Scottsdale, once again exercised forbearance to participate in Step Two.
+A2010.